Login

 The music in the Robert ap Huw manuscript contains the earliest harp music from anywhere in Europe.
 The pieces were composed in the Late Middle Ages, taught aurally for several hundred years, written down in the 16th century and copied by Robert ap Huw himself in the early 17th century.
 We will learn how to read the tablature, allowing us to interpret both the letters, giving the names of the strings on the harp, and also the signs indicating the figuration.
 These provide instructions for moving between the strings, using a rigorous damping technique to distinguish between more-important and less-important strings.

-All of the sessions will be recorded as videos, which can be viewed or downloaded until 4th June 2024.
+All of the sessions will be recorded as videos, which can be viewed or downloaded.
 If you are unable to join us for a live session you can always catch up via the videos.
 Students will receive study audio recordings throughout the course to support the material examined during each session.
 Students are invited, and encouraged, to send recordings to evaluate progress.

 Each course will be available to Wire Branch members at £100; non-members pay £120.
 Payment can be made via Paypal, bank transfer or cheque.
 Non-members may wish to join the Wire Branch via the Clarsach Society to obtain the member discount.